edsl/articulos/abundancia_roja.markdown

 discretos necesarios para completar una ecuacion.
 Tal analisis, sugieren, demuestra que las objeciones de los oponentes estan basadas en metodos "patologicamente ineficientes" [@cockshott-2012].
-La estructura de entrada-salida de la economia es, dicen,
+La estructura de entrada-salida de la economía es, dicen,

 ‘sparse’—that is to say, only a small fraction of the goods are directly used to produce any other good.
 Not everything is an input for